Magdalen Ground: First-class venue

-First-class cricket was first played at the ground in the second playing of The University Match between Oxford University played Cambridge University in 1829, which Oxford won by 115 runs.
+First-class cricket was first played at the ground in the second playing of The University Match between Oxford University and Cambridge University in 1829, which Oxford won by 115 runs.
 The Marylebone Cricket Club (MCC) first played at the ground in 1832, with a side that featured Jem Broadbridge, William Lillywhite, and Ned Wenman.
 This match marked the beginning of the MCC's long association with the Magdalen Ground, typically playing a "grand match" there against Oxford annually until 1880.
 Neither the College School nor the University Cricket Club formerly owned the land, which by 1850 remained a part of Cowley Marsh.
 Under an Enclosure Act, the land which made up Cowley Marsh was put up for auction by the Parish of Cowley.
 It was purchased under the Vice-Chancellorship of Frederick Charles Plumptre for the University of Oxford, with an Act of Convocation dated 30 May 1851 authorising the purchase for the special purpose of enabling members of the university to play cricket.
-The following month, an agreement was signed between Plumptre and William Ridding, steward of the University Cricket Club, to let the ground the cricket club, enabling them to become permanent lessees of an enclosed cricket ground; this began a trend for other colleges to become lessees of their own enclosed grounds within Oxford.
+The following month, an agreement was signed between Plumptre and William Ridding, steward of the University Cricket Club, to let the ground to the cricket club, enabling them to become permanent lessees of an enclosed cricket ground; this began a trend for other colleges to become lessees of their own enclosed grounds within Oxford.

 The most famous first-class match held on the ground came in 1877 when Oxford played the MCC.
 Played before a large crowd and fair, but cold, weather, Oxford won the toss and elected to bat.
 They were dismissed for 12 runs in 43.2 four ball overs in their first innings, which remains the second lowest first-class score of all time; Fred Morley, who would go on to play Test cricket for England, took figures of 7 for 6 in the Oxford first innings and figures of 6 for 8 in their second innings.
 His return of 13 for 14 remains the most outstanding match analysis of all time.